krp/rust-notes/README.md

 ## Chapter 9 - Error Handling

+* .unwrap() panics if the function returns an error.
+Useful in early stages of development before proper error handling is in place.

 ## Chapter 10 - Generic Types, Traits, and Lifetimes

 * Rustlings notes: AppendBar implementation uses self + "Bar".
 Isn't "Bar" a CString/str?
 If so shouldn't the compiler complain when trying to append it? self + String::from("Bar") fails yet the function signature returns a String and not an str.